Code-Institute-Submissions/eHand/docs/testing.md

 [Back to Index](#index)
 ### User story 4

-**As a premium member when i create my membership, i want to be awarded the 2 free hours of time to spend on the site:**
+**As a premium member when I create my membership, I want to be awarded the 2 free hours of time to spend on the site:**

 + This user story has developed from awarding 2 hours, to awarding 10 currently.
 This may vary in future versions.

-I will reuse previous picture here, as it also shows in the background that Jimmy has been awarded 10t in his Time account.
+I will reuse a previous picture here, as it also shows in the background that Jimmy has been awarded 10t in his Time account.
 ![User Story 4](https://i.ibb.co/ThHh3fz/image.png)

 [Back to Index](#index)
 ### User story 5

-**As a premium member i want to be able to create a Notice looking for help:**
+**As a premium member I want to be able to create a Notice looking for help:**

 + Yes a Premium member can create Notices looking for help from other members.